bonfire-networks/bonfire-app/docs/DEPLOY.md

 # Backend Configuration and Deployment

-### WARNING: Bonfire is still under development and deploying is only recommended for development and testing purposes.
+### WARNING: Bonfire is still under active development and deployment is only recommended for development and testing purposes!

 _These instructions are for setting up Bonfire in production.
 If you want to run the backend in development, please refer to our [Developer Guide](./HACKING.md)!_

+## Security Warning

+We recommend only granting an account to people you trust to minimise the attack surface.

+Accordingly, Bonfire ships with public registration disabled, please keep it that way.
+The admin panel has an `invite` facility.

 ---

 ## Step 0 - Configure your database

 You must provide a postgresql database for data storage.
-We require postgres 12 or above (or Postgis).
+We require postgres 12 or above.

 If you are running in a restricted environment such as Amazon RDS, you will need to execute some sql against the database: